 KALPA TO KAZA (200kms | 7-8 hrs)

-We leave Reckong Peo and enter a restricted area after getting our passport checked at Jangi.
+We leave Reckong Peo and enter a restricted area after getting our passports checked at Jangi.
 The route to Khab where the Sutlej river enters India and merges into the Spiti river is simply amazing.
 It is uphill along a cliff, high over the Spiti River until Nako, where a magnificent view awaits us.
 To the north of the village is the monastic complex belonging to the Drugpa order.
 We continue along the cliff roads, driving through several villages until Tabo Monastery which was founded in 996 A.D.
 We’ll explore the village on foot before heading to Kaza via Dhankar.
 It is the ancient capital of the Spiti king and home to the most incredibly situated gompa, perched high on a barren rocky mountain.
 Continuing to Lallung and in the afternoon reaching Pin Valley, known for its national park which is home to snow leopards and ibex.

 KAZA TO KEYLONG (180kms | 6 – 7 hrs)